EnyxNewo/Cosmetics-Website/README.md

 # THE MAKE UP LAB COSMETICS

 Notes:
--There are no currently Javascript, mySQL, PHP, and other backend languages so there are currently no databases for your accounts
+-There are no currently Javascript, mySQL, PHP, and other backend languages so there are currently no databases for your accounts, ordering processes, and security processes

 - To change your logo in your website:
     - Go to the "assets" folder or /asset and put your logo there then name it however you want